facebook/create-react-app/packages/react-scripts/template/README.md

 ## Adding CSS Preprocessor (Sass, Less etc.)

-CSS preprocessors have become a vital part of build processes.
-Using a preprocesssor of your choice in a project bootstrapped using create-react-app, is fairly straightforward to setup, even without having to eject.
+Using a CSS preprocesssor in a project bootstrapped using create-react-app, is fairly straightforward to setup, even without having to eject.

 First, install preprocessor of your choice.
-Sass seems the most popular weapon of choice at the moment, so we'll use it as an example.
+We will be using SASS in this example, but you can replace SASS with a preprocessor of your choice.

 ```
 npm install node-sass --save-dev